Secular chaos in white-dwarf planetary systems: origins of metal pollution and short-period planetary companions: Conclusion

 We summarize our main results below: \begin{enumerate} \item[(i)] Secular chaos occurs readily in planetary systems with widely-space orbits and moderate eccentricities and mutual inclinations.
 A necessary condition to pollute a WD via secular chaos is that a reservoir of planetesimals be located in a region where non-linear secular resonances overlap.
-The system's orbits can always be re-scaled holding the quantities $m_{j}/a_{j}^{3/2}$ fixed to produce the same secular behaviour for the same initial conditions in eccentricity, inclination, and phase angles (Eq.\ \ref{eq:secular_rescaling}). \item[(ii)] Our numerical simulations show that secular chaos, acting on a large number of planetesimals, produces tidal disruption events steadily over orders of magnitude in time.
-The disruption rate is well approximated by a log-normal distribution at early times and a weakly declining power law at late times (Eq.\ \ref{eq:TDE_rate_lognormal_1}).
-The time of the greatest disruption rate is inversely proportional to the masses and eccentricities of the outer planets that drive the chaos but depends only weakly on the planetesimal's exact location within the chaotic zone. \item[(iii)] Adopting several fiducial planetary system configurations, we constrain the required mass of a remnant planetesimal belt to reproduce the observed metal accretion rates of WDs.
-Observations suggest that the typical external supply rate of metals is $\sim 10^{7}$--$10^{9} \, {\rm g \, s^{-1}}$ for WDs with cooling ages $\lesssim 1 \Gyr$ and declines quasi-exponentially for ages $\gtrsim 1 \Gyr$ (Fig.\ \ref{fig:supply_N0A1A2}).
-Our simulations of secular chaos broadly reproduce both trends if the mass of the remnant belt in the chaotic zone is $\sim 5 \times 10^{-4} \ME$, similar to the mass of the present-day main asteroid belt in the Solar System. \item[(iv)] Our calculation suggests that a large fraction of WDs could be polluted via secular chaos (Section \ref{s:disc:WDpol:frac}, Eq.\ \ref{eq:fsc_Drake_numbers}).
-The actual percentage depends on the occurrence of long-period giant planets around WDs and, by extension, that around F- and A-type stars. \item[(v)] The secular chaos mechanism requires that a polluted WD host at least two planets with masses $\gtrsim 10 \ME$ and semi-major axes $\gtrsim 10 \AU$.
+The system's orbits and masses can be re-scaled to produce the same secular behaviour for the same initial conditions in eccentricity, inclination, and orbital angles (Eq.\ \ref{eq:secular_rescaling}). \item[(ii)] Our numerical simulations show that when secular chaos acts on a large number of planetesimals, it produces tidal disruption events steadily over a long time span.
+The disruption rate is well approximated by a log-normal distribution at early times and a weak declining power law at late times (Eq.\ \ref{eq:TDE_rate_lognormal_1}).
+The time of the maximum disruption rate is inversely proportional to the masses and eccentricities of the outer planets that drive the chaos but depends only weakly on the planetesimal's exact location within the chaotic zone. \item[(iii)] Adopting several fiducial planetary system configurations, we constrain the required mass of a remnant planetesimal belt to reproduce the observed metal accretion rates of WDs.
+Observations suggest that WD pollution begins around a cooling age of $\sim 30$--$50 \Myr$, that the typical external supply rate of metals is $\sim 10^{7}$--$10^{9} \, {\rm g \, s^{-1}}$ for WDs with cooling ages $\lesssim 1 \Gyr$, and that the supply declines gradually for ages $\gtrsim 1 \Gyr$ (Fig.\ \ref{fig:Mext_age}).
+Many of our simulations of secular chaos reproduce all of these trends if the initial mass of the remnant belt in the chaotic zone is $\sim 10^{-3} \ME$, similar to the present-day main asteroid belt in the Solar System. \item[(iv)] Our calculations suggest that a large fraction of WDs could be polluted via secular chaos (Section \ref{s:disc:WDpol:frac}, Eq.\ \ref{eq:fsc_Drake_numbers}).
+The actual percentage depends on the occurrence of long-period giant planets and inner planetesimal belts around WDs and, by extension, F- and A-type stars. \item[(v)] The secular chaos mechanism requires that a polluted WD host at least two planets with masses $\gtrsim 10 \ME$ and semi-major axes $\gtrsim 10 \AU$.
 These planets may be detectable through direct imaging, if they have masses $\gtrsim 1 \MJ$ and the host system is relatively young and nearby; or microlensing, if the system is distant. \item[(vi)] We consider the possibility of circularizing planetesimals and planets on short-period orbits around WDs after their orbits are excited through secular chaos.
 We can constrain the possible outer-planet architectures of the two WD systems with known short-period planetesimals, WD\,1145+017 and SDSS\,J1228+1040, based on the argument that circularized bodies are most likely to be observed when the system's dynamical excitation rate peaks.
 SDSS\,J1228+1040 is nearby ($125 \, {\rm pc}$) and relatively young (cooling age $\sim 100 \Myr$, total age $\lesssim 1 \Gyr$), suggesting that direct imaging of its hypothetical outer planets may be possible in the near term. \end{enumerate}